Homesteading on Any Budget: Start Your Self-Sufficient Life with $500, $5,000, or $50,000

 Solar & Water: Get a 2000 W (~2 kWh/day) solar generator for $1,200; two 500 L (130 gal) tanks for $600.

 Tool Kit: Purchase a cordless drill, pruning tools, and hand tools for $400.
+Have a look at our off-grid homestead tools we rely on.

 Tough Tip: Source free mulch or manure via local farm groups.
 Neighbours often share in exchange for produce.